- Takeda's investigational Zika virus vaccine candidate (TAK-426) progresses into Phase 1 clinical trial

 Takeda's Commitment to Vaccines

-Vaccines prevent more than two million deaths each year and have transformed global public health.7 For the past 70 years, Takeda has supplied vaccines to protect the health of people in
+Vaccines prevent more than two million deaths each year and have transformed global public health.7 For the past 70 years, Takeda has supplied vaccines to protect the health of people in Japan.
+Today, Takeda's global vaccine business is applying innovation to tackle some of the world's most challenging infectious diseases, such as dengue, norovirus and polio.
+Our team brings an outstanding track record and a wealth of knowledge in vaccine development, manufacturing and global access to advance a pipeline of vaccines to address some of the world's most pressing public health needs.

 This press release contains "forward-looking statements."
 Forward-looking statements include all statements other than statements of historical fact, including plans, strategies and expectations for the future, statements regarding the expected timing of filings and approvals relating to the transaction, the expected timing of the completion of the transaction, the ability to complete the transaction or to satisfy the various closing conditions, future revenues and profitability from or growth or any assumptions underlying any of the foregoing.
 Statements made in the future tense, and words such as "anticipate," "expect," "project," "continue," "believe," "plan," "estimate," "pro forma," "intend," "potential," "target," "forecast," "guidance," "outlook," "seek," "assume," "will," "may," "should," and similar expressions are intended to qualify as forward-looking statements.
 Forward-looking statements are based on estimates and assumptions made by management that are believed to be reasonable, though they are inherently uncertain and difficult to predict.
 Investors and security holders are cautioned not to place undue reliance on these forward-looking statements.